MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/hololens-permissions.md

 ## Why camera permission is required

-The camera is required to make video calls, understand the space around you, and more.
+The camera is required to make video calls, to understand the space around you, and more.

 SCREEN SHOT GOES HERE